udacity/create-your-own-adventure/english/coffee/coffee.md

 You feel like a new person after a cup of coffee.

+Can you feel the caffeine rush inside of you?

 After having your coffee do you want to:

 [Have another cup of coffee?](another-coffee/another-coffee.md)